sterlingwes/expo-native-lockfiles/README.md

 ### Postinstall step

-The easiest approach to setup, but least efficient is to add `yarn native-lock` to your `postinstall` script in your package.json.
+The easiest approach to setup, but least efficient is to add `yarn native-lock write` to your `postinstall` script in your package.json.

 ## Why this exists